HeLoM: Hierarchical Learning for Whole-Body Loco-Manipulation by a Hexapod Robot: Hierarchical Loco-Manipulation Learning

 \subsubsection{Reward Functions}

-To enable the robot to push various objects to target poses using its feet, we design a reward function composed of five groups, as shown in Table~\ref{tab:planner_reward}:
+To enable the robot to push various objects to target poses using its feet, we design a reward function composed of four groups of terms, which we describe below and in Table~\ref{tab:planner_reward}: \\[-0.3cm]

-\textbf{Encouraging foot-object interaction:} $r_{\text{dis,foot\_obj}}$ drives the feet toward the object’s center of mass, encouraging precise and stable placement during interaction.
-As one of the key rewards in our design, a fixed bonus of $+0.3$ is assigned when both forelegs make contact with the object simultaneously, thereby promoting coordinated bi-foot pushing behavior and enabling the robot to generate more balanced and effective forces for object manipulation.

-\textbf{Encouraging goal-oriented object motion: } $r_{\text{dir,tar\_obj}}$ encourages the object to move toward the desired direction.
-Among all reward terms (excluding the terminal reward), $r_{\text{dis,obj\_tar}}$ carries the highest weight ($w = 1.0$) and plays a central role in ensuring the object accurately reaches its target position.
-Additionally, $r_{\text{dir, tar}}$ rewards the robot for aligning object orientation with the target pose.
-To prevent misleading learning signals, these three rewards are only activated after both forelegs of the robot have made initial contact with the object.
-This condition avoids non-zero rewards being generated before meaningful interaction occurs, thereby improving reward validity and ensuring stable policy convergence.

-\textbf{Regularizing manipulation behavior:} $r_{\text{orientation}}$ suppresses undesired object rotations around the $x$ and $y$ axes, which often result from collisions.
-Rather than simply encouraging low pushing points, this term guides the policy to maintain the object’s balance by applying forces in a manner that keeps the effective pushing line close to the vertical projection of the center of mass.
-This stabilizes the object posture and reduces the risk of tipping, especially under high friction or low center-of-mass conditions, and is therefore included as one of the key rewards.
-To further enhance training stability, we reset the environment whenever the object's tilt angle around the $x$ or $y$ axis exceeds $40^\circ$, thereby filtering out unstable states and accelerating convergence.
+\textbf{Foot-object interaction:} $r_{\text{foot,obj}}$ drives the feet toward the nearest surface of the object based on a distance metric.
+Compared to approaches that target the object center, this design allows the feet to adaptively adjust contact locations during interaction, enabling more precise and stable placement. $r_{\text{foot,contact}}$ encourages contacts at lower regions of the object, which improves pose stability and reduces the risk of tipping, especially under high-friction or low center-of-mass conditions.
+Furthermore, to enhance training stability, the environment is reset when the object's tilt angle around the $x$ and $y$ axes exceeds $40^\circ$, thereby filtering out unstable states and accelerating convergence. \\[-0.3cm]

-In addition, $r_{\text{foot velocity}}$ and $r_{\text{foot acc}}$ penalize longitudinal slippage of the foot on the object surface, encouraging the robot to maintain stable contact during pushing and thereby improving manipulation consistency and controllability.